Coding Interview Time Management: Two Bottlenecks

 Knowing the time budget and the two bottlenecks isn't enough.
 You need to practice under conditions that actually replicate the pressure.

-Most engineers practice with the problem name visible, unlimited retries, and no clock.
+Typical practice means the problem name is visible, retries are unlimited, and there's no clock.
 That's a completely different cognitive task than solving an unfamiliar problem in 45 minutes with no hints.
 Time management falls apart in that gap between comfortable practice and real interview pressure.

 Research on contextual interference backs this up: practice under varied, realistic conditions produces better performance under pressure than comfortable, predictable reps.
 Practicing without constraints trains you to solve problems when relaxed.
 It doesn't train you to manage a clock.